ncatlab/nlab-content/pages/35.md

     }
   $$

-  is a Lie groupoid equivalent to this pricipal bundle $P$.
+  is a Lie groupoid equivalent to this principal bundle $P$.

   (For more on the general phenomenon of which this is a special case see [[principal ∞-bundle]] and [[universal principal ∞-bundle]].)